Find a clean, affordable, relaxing place to stay that's comfortable and well-suited for your needs.

 The McAfee Knob trailhead parking lot is operating at 50% capacity to reduce overcrowding.
 Shelters remain closed along the Appalachian Trail in the George Washington & Jefferson National Forests.
 Learn more on the Appalachian Trail Conservancy website >

-NOTE: As a result of heavy rains and landslides, the Blue Ridge Parkway in Virginia's Blue Ridge is currently closed from Milepost 115.5 to Milepost 135.9.
-There are multiple road hazards (Milepost 119.7 and Milepost 127.9).
+NOTE: As a result of heavy rains and landslides, the Blue Ridge Parkway in Virginia's Blue Ridge is currently closed from Milepost 121.4 (U.S. 220) to Milepost 135.9 (Adney Gap).
+There is a complex road failure near Milepost 128 that will require extensive repairs.

 Carvins Cove is open to the public for boating, fishing, and trails.
 The boat rental program is currently suspended.
 Beginning August 1, the Western Virginia Water Authority will begin collecting fees for land-use and boat launching, after temporarily suspending fees.
 These will be collected through on-site payment drop boxes and in-person at the Boat Landing.
 Learn more on the Western Virginia Water Authority website >